aary/sharp/LockedData/README.md

     LockedData<std::unordered_map<int, int> information_map;
 ```

 With minimal to no loss of efficiency.
-Of course this should be set to fit
+Of course this should be designed to
-different concurrency patterns.
-For example, it should be designed to be fit
+fit different concurrency patterns.
+For example, it should be designed to be
-to use with monitors.
+usable when using monitors so the internal mutex is made available in those
+cases

 ### The interface